MIC-DKFZ/ParticleSeg3D/README.md

 ParticleSeg3D requires a trained model in order to run inference.
 The trained model can be downloaded [here](https://syncandshare.desy.de/index.php/s/id9D9pkATrFw65s).
 After downloading the weights, the weights need to be unpacked and saved at a location of your choosing.

 ### Conversion to Zarr
 To run inference on an image using ParticleSeg3D, the image must first be converted into the Zarr format.
+The Zarr format suits our purposes well as it is designed for very large N-dimensional images.
 In case of a series of TIFF image files, this conversion can be accomplished using the following command from anywhere on the system:
 ```cmd
 ps3d_tiff2zarr -i /path/to/input -o /path/to/output
 ```